 There are situations where a child may be considered emancipated before they turn 19.
 For example, if a child gets married or joins the military, child support normally ends.
 The same goes for children who are employed and living independently.

-Here's how someone under 19 can get emancipated in Colorado:
+How can someone under 19 get emancipated in Colorado:

 - Get married